horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Unlike traditional assets and financial instruments, which are generally enforced by governments or other centralized organizations, the core driving force of Bitcoin is its global community.

-In the face of modern-day problems such as excessive money printing, currency debasements, politically motivated sanctioning, a growing number of people are moving towards Bitcoin.

-The growing trend in Bitcoin's popularity is likely to continue.
+In the face of modern-day problems like excessive money printing, currency debasements, sanctioning, a growing number of people are moving towards Bitcoin.
+That growing trend in Bitcoin's popularity is likely to continue.

-Those that understand the changing reality are the ones who are trying to grow their Bitcoin holdings as quickly as possible.

-## 5. Is Bitcoin Stoppable?
+## 6. Is Bitcoin Stoppable?

 A lot of new people entering the Bitcoin ecosystem remain skeptical about its ability to succeed.